Surface combat ship

-Lockheed Martin MMSC (Multi-Mission Surface Combatant) is a derivative of the US Navy’s Freedom-class Littoral Combat Ship (LCS).
+Lockheed Martin Multi-Mission Surface Combatant (MMSC) is a derivative of the US Navy’s Freedom-Class Littoral Combat Ship (LCS).
 It was selected for the Royal Saudi Naval Forces’ (RSNF) multi-mission surface combat ship requirement.

 The US State Department approved a possible $11.25bn foreign military sale (FMS) of four MMSCs and associated equipment to the Kingdom of Saudi Arabia in October 2015.
 A letter of offer and acceptance for the sale was signed by the US Navy and Saudi Arabia in May 2017.

 The surface combat ship features an open-architecture design with a semi-planing mono-hull made of steel and an aluminium superstructure.
-It can be built in different sizes with a length ranging between 118.6m-150m to provide mission flexibility.
+It can be built in different sizes with a length ranging between 118.6m to 150m to provide mission flexibility.

-The large flight deck at the rear is intended to support take-off and landing operations of an MH-60R Seahawk multi-mission maritime helicopter.
+The large flight deck at the rear supports take-off and landing operations of an MH-60R Seahawk multi-mission maritime helicopter.
 It will also feature a large hangar to accommodate a helicopter and two vertical take-off and landing unmanned air vehicles (VTUAVs).

-The articulating stern ramp is designed to permit fast and safe deployment of boats.
+The articulating stern ramp is designed to enable fast and safe deployment of boats.

 The ASW missions will be supported by an MH-60 helicopter and AN / SLQ-25 torpedo defence system.

 For AAW tasks, the ship can be outfitted with eight-cell Mk-41 vertical launch system with 32 RIM-162 Evolved Sea Sparrow missiles (ESSM), long-range standard missiles, medium-calibre rapid-fire main gun and CIWS.

 A remote multi-mission vehicle (RMMV) will be used to execute mine warfare missions.